urql-graphql/urql/docs/basics/react-preact.md

 );
 ```

-Now every component and element inside and under the `Provider` are able to use GraphQL queries that
+Now every component and element inside and under the `Provider` can use GraphQL queries that
 will be sent to our API.

 ## Queries

 Both libraries offer a `useQuery` hook and a `Query` component.
 The latter accepts the same
-parameters but we won't cover it in this guide.
+parameters, but we won't cover it in this guide.
 [Look it up in the API docs if you prefer
 render-props components.](../api/urql.md#query-component)

 ### Run a first query